-AHT Behaviour

-To lead the nurture and

-Behaviour programmes in

-school / to stop issues before they start.

-To embed and

-enhance the school
+AHT Behaviour To lead the nurture and Behaviour programmes in school / to stop issues before they start.
+To embed and enhance the school wide philosophy around behaviour and attitudes.
+AHT Behaviour monitor consistency of policv in practice.

-wide philosophy

-around behaviour and

-attitudes.
-AHT Behaviour

-to have non-contact time to

-monitor consistency of policy in practice.

 With the additional increase in Social Service involvement, it is essential that we know our children and can spot triggers, which will affect learning.